particle-iot/docs/src/content/reference/datasheets/b-series/b-series-eval-board.md

 - When powering by VIN (barrel connector), 5-12 VDC is recommended, but up to 17 VDC can be supplied.
 - Minimum power requirements are 5VDC @500mA (when using the LiPo battery) or 5VDC @2000mA (without LiPo battery).
 - If purchasing a LiPo battery from a 3rd-party supplier, beware as the polarity of the JST-PH connector is not standardized and may be reversed.
 Permanent damage to the eval board can occur if powered by reverse polarity on the JST connector.
 See the [battery guide](/hardware/power/batteries/) for additional information.
+- This board is not recommended for use with the M-SoM, however it can be used if you power it using the VIN barrel connector with a 12 watt power supply, 6V minimum.

 ### Jumpers J12